SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 ![Means](https://samedgemon.github.io/SportsAnalytics/baseball/Blog2_715/Images/MeansValid.png)

-Creating the Report: is not straightforward.
-It is important to realized that the “career row” on a baseball card is not a row in the data — **it is a derived aggregation.** This means some of of our preferred methods for printing results will not work!
+**Creating the Report is not straightforward.** It is important to realize that the “career row” on a baseball card is not another row in the data — **it is a derived aggregation.** And, we need to understand that our chosen set of tools (in SAS) will "average the avaerages" and that's a problem relative to creating this line, so **we must improvise!**

-Our approach....
+Our approach to creating the *career* line at the bottom of the report:

 ``` SAS
 proc sql noprint;